Join Us in This Important Effort

 Service animals enrich the lives of many disabled Americans by performing vital tasks that increase their owners’ safety, mobility and independence.
 These animals are not a luxury, but a necessity.
 By denying a disabled person with a service animal access to your business, you’re exposing yourself to lawsuits and serious penalties.
 So please join us in welcoming disabled guests and their service animals into your business.
 It’s the law.
 And it’s the right thing to do.

-“We Welcome Service Animals” is a national campaign created by the California Hotel & Lodging Association Education Foundation and made possible by funding from the American Hotel & Lodging Education Foundation and the American Express Foundation to teach people in the hospitality industry and law enforcement how to improve service to disabled guests who depend on service animals for assistance.
+“We Welcome Service Animals” is a national campaign created by the California Hotel & Lodging Association Hospitality Foundation and made possible by funding from the American Hotel & Lodging Education Foundation and the American Express Foundation to teach people in the hospitality industry and law enforcement how to improve service to disabled guests who depend on service animals for assistance.
 Under the Americans with Disabilities Act (ADA), hotels, motels and restaurants are required to treat disabled customers with service animals like all other guests, providing them with the same service and access to all areas where other guests are allowed.
 Violating the ADA can lead to serious penalties and costly lawsuits.
 Also denying access to disabled people with service animals is a crime in every state.

 We Welcome Service Animals Resources: